gary-jipp/lighthouse-react-w07d01/README.md

   - folders & files
   - clean up the project
   - add some JSX : eg: a hello button

-##  JSX
-  - what is jsx?
-  - embedding JS variables in markup
-  - similar to EJS in an Express App
-  - can even make markup a variable
-  - creating a `<Input/>` component

 ## Props & Attributes
   - components are just functions.
 Really, that's all they are.